netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 - Deployed a Kubernetes cluster.
 For more information, see [https://kubernetes.io/docs/setup/scratch/](https://kubernetes.io/docs/setup/scratch/).
 - Set up the Kubernetes dashboard for deploying containerized applications.
 For more information, see [https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).
-- The route configuration present in the Tier-1 Citrix ADC so that the Ingress Citrix ADC is able to reach the Kubernetes pod network for seamless connectivity.
-For detailed instructions, see [manually configure a route on the Citrix ADC instance](staticrouting.md#manually-configure-route-on-the-citrix-adc-instance).
+- The route configuration present in the Tier-1 Netscaler so that the Ingress Netscaler is able to reach the Kubernetes pod network for seamless connectivity.
+For detailed instructions, see [manually configure a route on the Netscaler instance](staticrouting.md#manually-configure-route-on-the-citrix-adc-instance).

 ### Deploy microservices using Kubernetes service of type LoadBalancer solution